softprops/sbt-growl-plugin/README.md

     sudo apt-get install libnotify-bin

+### On Windows (7) / GIT bash

+Install the `growl for windows` package.
+This is availble from [growl for windows](http://www.growlforwindows.com/gfw/help/growlnotify.aspx).
+This must be on the windows path.
+Note that the usage of growlnotify has only been tested from cygwin (specifically GIT bash).
+The sbt growl plugin uses growlnotify.exe, not growlnotify.com.

 ### Project Configuration

 To install on a per-project basis, add the following to your plugin definition file